 If you are injured on public transportation, you have the right to recover damages for your injuries.
 The strict guidelines of suing a municipality make these personal injury cases more complicated.
 In order to successfully sue a municipality for a personal injury, you have 90 days from the incident to file a Notice of Claim with the court.
 The municipal will conduct a hearing on the case.
 If you are able to proceed, you have 1 year and 90 days from the incident to file a claim with the municipality responsible for your injuries.
 In order to prove negligence, you must meet the high legal standard.
 Though suing a municipality is complicated and the guidelines are strict, it is not impossible with the right attorney.

 If you have been seriously injured in an accident, you may need to sue for damages.
 Whether you were in a private or public car, train, or bus, your injuries may be severe and impact the rest of your life.
 It is important to consider your legal options and your future.
-Weinstein, Chase, Messinger & Peters, P.C has been a legal resource for the people of Brooklyn and New York regarding all personal injury cases for many years.
+We have been a legal resource for the people of Brooklyn and New York regarding all personal injury cases for many years.
 We know what it takes to have a viable personal injury case and fight for your interests.
 If you need our quality legal services, contact our law firm for a free consultation.